Using Exa with instructor to generate structured outputs from web content.

 .

-We could use { "type": "json_object" }
+{ "type": "json_object" }

 which will make the LLM return a JSON object.
 But for this, we would need to provide a JSON schema, which can get large and complex.